 Your neighbor’s offenses are particularly egregious.
 She is in a stronger position to repeat this practice over and over.
 Her continuing contact with desperate homeowners who may do, well, almost anything to get out from under a bad deal makes her a live “land grenade”.
 Actually, she may be prospecting for new accomplices if she is telling acquaintances.

 There are a variety of resources to report this situation to authorities.
 The FBI would be particularly interested in learning about this.
 Here is a link to the FBI web site.
 On the navigation bar toward the top of the page, under the FBI logo, is a “Contact Us” button.
 It lands on a form you can fill out online.
 Viewing this site, one may wonder if mortgage fraud is overtaxing their resources.
 It could also be reported to the closest FBI field office.
-Here is a link to a site that features additional links to agencies in your state where it can be reported, including the FBI field offices.

 There are other parties that would be particularly interested in knowing of this incident.
 The Attorney General in your state, HUD and your local television investigative reporter are all candidates.
 Sometimes, a roving news reporter can bring action that otherwise may get pigeonholed among a pile of tips.

 I hope this information is helpful, MN.
 Ask me other questions.
 Good luck to you in your efforts.
 I commend you for it.